TronTheGamer/verilog-rv32i/docs/2_Tools.md

 # Tools
+> [!IMPORTANT]

-This Document describes the tools used in this project and how to install and use them.
+> This Document describes the tools used in this project and how to install and use them.
+---
 ## Table of Contents

 * [Verilog Compiler and Tools](#verilog-compiler-and-tools) <br>
 ├── [Icarus Verilog](#icarus-verilog) <br>
 ├── [GTKWave](#gtkwave) <br>
+---
 ## Verilog Compiler and Tools

 ### Icarus Verilog